The Logos: The Meletic Testament (Chapter 5 The Exile)

 146. Perhaps one day, reason and faith will walk together—not as adversaries locked in eternal conflict, but as fellow travellers seeking the same summit by different paths.
 Why should we believe that we are incapable of humans to reach that point of agreement?

 149. And I listen, Heromenes, for even silence has something to teach, if one is patient enough to hear its hidden truths.
+All hidden truths must one day be revealed.

 150. I replied—I have read their gospels, and there is indeed simplicity—a kind of devotion that speaks to the heart more than the mind—but I find myself yearning for the simplicity you taught me to embrace that is not bound by the heart, but by the mind, body and soul.
 If I only thought of the heart, I would be forsaking the mind and body as well.

-151. Athens is changing—statues fall, altars crumble, and the old gods are silent, their Pagan temples now rivalled with the echoing prayers of places to a single, unseen deity whose name is spoken with trembling lips.
+151. Athens is changing—statues fall, altars crumble, and the old gods are silent, their Pagan temples now rivalled with the echoing invocations of places to a single, unseen deity whose name is spoken with trembling lips.

-152. The new faith speaks loudly, but it does not always listen, and in its certainty I believe we are losing the nuance that once defined our pursuit of the truth.
+152. The new faith speaks loudly, but it does not always listen, and in its certainty thenceforth, I believe we are losing the nuance that once defined our pursuit of the truth.

 153. You taught me that wisdom is found not in answers, but in the tension between opposites—in the space where paradox lives and contradiction dances.